AFOEK/AFOEK/README.md

 ## Introduction

-A mere mortal, hard to express human emotion but can really attached into another human emotion.
-Proud :indonesia:, interested Geo-Politics issue, macro economy, bleeding edge computation, average Linux user, FreeBSD wannabe user, x86_64 and Armhf user.
+A mere mortal, hard to express human emotion but can really attached to another human emotion.
+Proud :indonesia:, interested in Geo-Politics issue, macro economy, bleeding edge computation.
+Average Linux user, FreeBSD wannabe user, x86_64 and Armhf user.

-Really have weird knownledge about computers and others, like to learn new stuff, really passionate in Genshin Impact.
+Got weird knowledges about computers and others, like to learn about new stuff, and really passionate in Genshin Impact.

 ## Skills